 Training Leads to Higher Expectations

 There is a saying: “Without investment, there can be no expectation of return”.
 In other words, if you don’t spend resources to accomplish a goal, there is no way that you can expect anything to get done.
 The more you train your virtual team via the onboarding process, the greater the expectations you can place on them.
 If you don’t invest these resources, you’re literally setting your team up to fail.
-Only after you invest can you begin to place performance-related expectations on your t
+Only after you invest can you begin to place performance-related expectations on your team members.

 Contact Get Staffed Up, LLC for More Information